navis-org/navis/navis/io/pq_io.md

 This means that floats/integers need to be converted to bytes or strings.

-To keep track of which neuron has which property, the meta data is encoded in the dictionary as `{ID:PROPERTY: VALUE}`.
+To keep track of which neuron has which property, the meta data is encoded in the dictionary as `{"ID:PROPERTY": "VALUE"}`.
 For example, if our two neurons in the examples above had names they would be encode as:

 ```